StackStorm/st2docs/docs/source/mistral_yaql.rst

                 input:
                     name: <% $.name %>

-``with-items`` can take more than one lists as the following example illustrates.
-In this case, a list of VMs and IP addresses are passed as inputs and then iterated thru step by step together.
+``with-items`` can take more than one list as the following example illustrates.
+In this case, a list of VMs and IP addresses are passed as inputs and then iterated through step by step together.

 .. code-block:: yaml